The Definitive Guide to Becoming a Successful Freelancer – Part 2

 Freestyle Digital in the New Forest in the UK have since grown but several years ago they had a very clear idea of the kinds of businesses they wanted to go after.
 They would hand-design the sites, which would almost always be priced at £2,000.
 This meant the company attracted the exact type of clients they wanted, the exact work they wanted and more importantly, the work they were brilliant and most efficient at.

 Maybe target specific industries, specific types of freelance websites, a specific result.
-If you are superb at SEO then maybe focus on companies who you can get to rank locally.
+If you’re a superb SEO developer, then maybe focus on companies who you can get to rank locally and use some great SEO software for the job.
 Here’s a good rule of thumb, if you don’t feel like you’re not “cutting off” 90% of your audience with your niche, then go harder.
+Or perhaps you are a remote developer who works with clients from the best offshore software development countries, where you also need very strong skills to work as a freelancer.

 Becoming a successful freelancer a tough process, but it’s worth it.
 Remember, never give up.